junxit/us-congress-bills-119/bill.md

     - **(C)** executes a confidentiality agreement with the Government agency.
 - **(c)** *Delegation of authority*
   - **(1)** *In general* An at-risk individual may directly, or through an agent designated by the at-risk individual, make any notice or request required or authorized by this section on behalf of the at-risk individual.
 The notice or request shall include information necessary to ensure compliance with this section.
-  - **(2)** *Authorization of legislative officers to make requests*
+  - **(2)** *Authorization of legislative officers and employees to make requests*
-    - **(A)** *Legislative officers* Upon written request of a Member of Congress, the applicable legislative officers are authorized to make any notice or request required or authorized by this section on behalf of the Member of Congress.
+    - **(A)** *Legislative officers* Upon written request of a Member of Congress, designated Senate employee, or designated House employee, the applicable legislative officers are authorized to make any notice or request required or authorized by this section on behalf of the Member of Congress, designated Senate employee, or designated House employee, respectively.
 The notice or request shall include information necessary to ensure compliance with this section, as determined by the applicable legislative officers.
-Any notice or request made under this paragraph shall be deemed to have been made by the Member of Congress and comply with the notice and request requirements of this section.
+Any notice or request made under this subparagraph shall be deemed to have been made by the Member of Congress, designated Senate employee, or designated House employee, as applicable, and comply with the notice and request requirements of this section.
+    - **(B)** *List*
+      - **(i)** *In general* In lieu of individual notices or requests, the applicable legislative officers may provide Government agencies, data brokers, persons, businesses, or associations with a list of—
+        - **(I)** Members of Congress, designated Senate employees, and designated House employees making a written request described in subparagraph (A); and
+        - **(II)** immediate family members of the Members of Congress, designated Senate employees, and designated House employees on whose behalf the written request was made.
-    - **(B)** *List* In lieu of individual notices or requests, the applicable legislative officers may provide Government agencies, data brokers, persons, businesses, or associations with a list of Members of Congress and their immediate family members that includes information necessary to ensure compliance with this section, as determined by the applicable legislative officers for the purpose of maintaining compliance with this section.
-Such list shall be deemed to comply with individual notice and request requirements of this section.
+      - **(ii)** *Contents* A list provided under clause (i) shall include information necessary to ensure compliance with this section, as determined by the applicable legislative officers for the purpose of maintaining compliance with this section.
+      - **(iii)** *Compliance with notice and request requirement* A list provided under clause (i) shall be deemed to comply with individual notice and request requirements of this section.
 - **(d)** *Data brokers and other businesses*
   - **(1)** *Prohibitions*
     - **(A)** *Data brokers* It shall be unlawful for a data broker to knowingly sell, license, trade for consideration, or purchase covered information of an at-risk individual.